 What Do I Need To Do About It?

 The most common affliction of the gallbladder is gallstones.
 Your primary care giver can order an ultrasound test to determine whether you have gallstones or not.
 If that test is negative, the next test is a HIDA (hepatobiliary iminodiacetic acid) scan.
 For this test, a mild radioactive dye is injected in the veins and accumulates in the gallbladder.
 The scan will show if the gallbladder is not functioning well.
 If this test shows poor function, you may be a candidate for surgery.
 A CT Scan usually can’t detect gallstones.

 Where Can I Get Help?

-At Cascade Hernia & Surgical Solutions, we perform gallbladder surgery on patients with known gallbladder disease, safely and efficiently.
+Should you require gallbladder removal surgery, Cascade Hernia & Surgical Solutions offers minimally-invasive gallbladder surgery on patients with known gallbladder disease, safely and efficiently.
 Getting your surgery here means more convenience, privacy and individual attention at a lower cost than in a hospital setting.
 Ask your physician if you would be a candidate for outpatient surgery.